nreibel/annotated-xml/README.md

 }
 ```
 </code>
-It is up to the developper to navigate through the XML elements to pass the correct XML element to the constructor, for example :
+It is up to the developer to navigate through the XML elements to pass the correct XML element to the constructor, for example :
 <code>
 ```
 Element el = AbstractXmlItem.getFirstElement(rootNode, "node_name");